24 Therapist Tips for Finding Hope in Dark Times

-To give yourself space to cope with everything from racial trauma to pandemic stress, Flowers suggests setting boundaries around what you will allow yourself to talk about and have access to.
-“Place limits on the amount of information you are consuming and be selective about what news sources and social media outlets you engage with,” says Flowers.
-Picking your battles, disconnecting, and reserving your emotional labor for the tasks you truly want to put effort towards is a form of self-care, she adds.
+To give yourself space to cope with everything from racial trauma to pandemic stress, Flowers suggests setting boundaries around what you will allow yourself to talk about and listen to, read, or watch.
+“Place limits on the amount of information you are consuming, and be selective about what news sources and social media outlets you engage with,” Flowers says.
+She adds that picking your battles, disconnecting, and reserving your emotional labor for the tasks you truly want to put effort toward is a form of self-care.

 Spend time in nature